Apex Legends: 2025 Parent Guide

 - Players choose to play from a list of “legends” with special and unique skills and weapons

-- Two modes for Apex Legends:
+- There are six modes for Apex Legends:

-- ~Arena - 3 vs 3 round-based game mode
+- Arena: 3 vs 3 round-based game mode

-- ~Battle Royale - last man standing games with squads of 2 or 3 players
+- Battle Royale: Last man standing games with squads of 2 or 3 players

 Why do students like to play Apex Legends?